MicrosoftDocs/bot-docs/articles/bot-service-concept-intelligence.md

 Cognitive Services provides five APIs for language understanding:

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis" target="_blank">Language Understanding Intelligent Service (LUIS)</a> is able to process natural language using pre-built or custom-trained language models.
+More details can be found on [Language understanding for bots](v4sdk/bot-builder-concept-luis.md)

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/text-analytics-api" target="_blank">Text Analytics API</a> detects sentiment, key phrases, topics, and language from text.